i-christian/pgqueue/README.md

 # pgqueue

 ## Description

-A lightweight, durable, PostgreSQL-backed job queue for Go.
-The motivation for this project was just to figure out how background queues are implemented.
-So this is just a `learning project`.
+A lightweight, asynchronous, durable, PostgreSQL-backed job queue for Go.

+The motivation for this project was to understand how background job queues are built.
+This is primarily a **learning project**, but aims to follow solid, production-style patterns.

 `pgqueue` provides: